jayshree-pillai/jspillai/README.md

 Every project here reflects hands-on implementation across classification, regression, and NLP using tools like AWS SageMaker, Lambda, Kinesis, and Feature Store.

 This GitHub isn’t for experiments.
-It’s a track record of deployed systems.
+It’s a track record of deployed systems.Want to see this in action? [watch the live demo](#-live-demo)

 ---